clipmagic/ProcessRecurringEvents/README.md

 * Event start date as type Datetime
 * Event end date as type Datetime
 * Event Recurring as type Checkbox
+* Event number of recurrences as type Text
 * Event Interval as type Options - use the PHP time intervals, eg Day, Week, Month, as the single choice options

 ### Update your template(s)